dnotes/ocean-library/content/en/bahai/bahai-org-library/compilations/family-life.md

 Note ye how easily, where unity existeth in a given family, the affairs of that family are conducted; what progress the members of that family make, how they prosper in the world.
 Their concerns are in order, they enjoy comfort and tranquillity, they are secure, their position is assured, they come to be envied by all.
 Such a family but addeth to its stature and its lasting honour, as day succeedeth day.

 ‘Abdu’l-Bahá

-1. Preservation of the Bond between Husband and Wife
-2. Parent-Child Relationships and Responsibilities
-3. Enhancing Family Life

 I. Preservation of the Bond between Husband and Wife